nim-lang/Nim/doc/manual_experimental.md

 Another experimental switch `genericsOpenSym` exists that enables this behavior at instantiation time, meaning templates etc can enable it specifically when they are being called.
-However this does not generate `nnkOpenSym` nodes (unless the other switches are enabled) and so doesn't reflect the regular behavior of the switch.
+However this does not generate `nnkOpenSym` nodes (unless the other switch is enabled) and so doesn't reflect the regular behavior of the switch.

 ```nim